 - Moves will be allowed subject to a feasibility study on whether a Session Fibre service can be provisioned at the new location.

 - Any additional costs relating to the provisioning of the Session Fibre service at a new location will be charged to the customer with prior approval.

 - If a Session Fibre customer re-locates to a location with no Session Fibre network, the customer will be able to cancel the Session Fibre contract without penalties however the customer will be liable for any outstanding fees applicable to the CPE.

-- When the customer relocates or move the Session Fibre service to a different address, a new 24-month, 12 months or month-to-month contract period will apply unless instruction is received by Session to cancel the existing contract which will be subject to Session’s cancellation policy referred to herein.
+- When the customer relocates or moves the Session Fibre service to a different address, a new 24-month, 12 months or month-to-month contract period will apply unless an instruction is received by Session to cancel the existing contract which will be subject to Session’s cancellation policy referred to herein.

 - If a Session Fibre customer moves the Session CPE within the customer premises, the following will apply: